-We’ve never met an Easter recipe we didn’t love, but these Tumeric Deviled Chick Eggs may get extra points!
-Here’s why: The addition of tumeric, black peppercorn and carrots to the traditional recipe makes these not only healthy, but irresistibly unique and festive!
+We’ve never met an Easter recipe we didn’t love, but these Turmeric-Deviled Chick Eggs may get extra points!
+Here’s why: The addition of turmeric, black peppercorn, and carrots to the traditional recipe makes these not only healthy but irresistibly unique and festive!
 When we tried them in the #WOT Test Kitchen, they were gone in a flash!

 Feel free to add in an extra dash of turmeric after taste testing or sprinkle on top!
 What we also love about this recipe is the addition of yellow mustard … It adds a surprising flavor (in a good way) that is different from other Deviled Egg recipes.

 The most important thing to remember here is to not let your eggs overboil.

 Great tips on making hard-boiled eggs, shared by Once Upon A Chef: For your standard, large eggs, place carefully (we like to use a wooden spoon to drop them down from the edges) into a pan big enough so they are lined up in a single layer.
 Cover with cold water one inch above the eggs.
 Bring the water to a rolling boil over high heat.
 Remove from heat immediately.
 Cover.
 Let stand for 10 minutes.

 Set a timer for this step to make sure they do not overboil!
 When finished boiling, strain and run cold water over them until the shell is cold to the touch!

 - 3/4 tsp. organic yellow mustard

 - dash turmeric (add slowly and taste test!)

 - Let drain in cold water and cool for at least 20 minutes.